 For instance, when Harry needed an assistant to help with ad campaigns for the newly formed television division, Joan pitched some really great ideas.
 You just knew she was hoping for the kind of job upgrade Peggy Olsen had, but they hired a man to fill the position.
 Well, you guessed it.
 Back poor Joan went to her typewriter, but only after she trained the man who was replacing her.

 Designer Janie Bryant’s attention to detail makes you think you are really in the 60’s.
-The hairstyles, clothes and even the body type of the actress is totally in line with the times.
-I read an article recently that said the producers of the show want January Jones to gain more weight, because women were curvier and voluptuous in those days.
+The hairstyles, clothes and even the body type of the actresses are totally in line with the times.
+I read an article recently that said the producers of the show want January Jones to gain more weight because women were curvier and voluptuous in those days.
 If only they could bring back the old days.